lthms/soap.coffee-lthms/site/posts/Coqffi-1-0-0.md

 Finally, `coqffi` has a minimal support for functions which may raise exceptions.
-Since OCaml type system does not allow to identify such functions, they need to be annotated explicitely, using the =may_raise= annotation.
+Since OCaml type system does not allow to identify such functions, they need to be annotated explicitly, using the =may_raise= annotation.
 In such a case, `coqffi` will change the return type of the function to use the =sum= Coq inductive type.